Cosmian/kms/documentation/docs/kmip_2_1/algorithms.md

 In normal mode, passwords are derived using `Argon2` hash algorithm with constant salt.
 Argon2 has the property of being computationally intensive making it significantly harder to crack by bruteforce only.

 ### FIPS mode
 In FIPS mode, passwords are derived using FIPS compliant `PBKDF2_HMAC` with `SHA512` and recommended 210,000 iterations by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) which follows FIPS recommendations as well.
-An additionnal random 128-bits salt is used.
+An additional random 128-bits salt is used.